JTaisey389/reading-notes201.md/Read05.md

 - JPEG, GIF, and PNG

 ### Figures and Figure Caption
-- Figure elements contain and image and their caption.
+- Figure elements contain an image and their caption.
 - Figcatpion allows the author to add a caption to a page

 ### ***Color***